Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Introduction

-The relationship between mean-subtracted DMD and DFT is substantially clarified in a more recent work by Hirsch and co-workers \cite{hirsh2019centering}.
-Although their primary contribution is an \emph{alternative} to temporal mean removal that is shown to be equivalent to including an affine term in DMD, they also study the original pre-processing step in itself.
-First, they point out that \cite{chen2012variants} only provides a \emph{sufficient} condition for the equivalence of mean-subtracted DMD and DFT.
-Then, they prove that this condition is not satisfied when there is linear consistency of data (i.e. the requirement that data be connected by a linear mapping), an underlying Koopman invariant subspace and more samples than its dimension (termed over-sampling here).
-Finally, they provide numerical evidence that suggests that linear consistency and over-sampling can actually negate DMD-DFT equivalence, i.e., be a sufficient condition for non-equivalence.
+The relationship between mean-subtracted DMD and DFT is substantially clarified in a subsequent work by Hirsch and co-workers \cite{hirsh2019centering}.
+Although their primary contribution is an \emph{alternative} to temporal mean removal, they also study the original pre-processing step in itself.
+First, they point out that the original work \cite{chen2012variants} only provides a \emph{sufficient} condition for the equivalence of mean-subtracted DMD and DFT.
+Then, assuming the observables used in DMD possess only a finite number of Koopman modes, they prove that the sufficiency condition is not satisfied when certain sub-matrices of the training set are connected by a linear map (linear consistency) and the training set size exceeds the number of Koopman modes (over-sampling).
+Finally, they provide numerical evidence that suggests linear consistency and over-sampling can actually negate DMD-DFT equivalence, i.e., be a sufficient condition for non-equivalence.

+We begin by developing a \emph{necessary and sufficient condition} for the equivalence of mean-subtracted DMD and DFT (\cref{thm:musubNDFT}).
+Using this geometric condition, we construct counterexamples to show that the sufficient condition in \cite{chen2012variants} is not a necessary condition (\cref{thm:XmsnotLI_DMD_DFTequiv}).

+Then, we proceed to our primary contribution in \cref{thm:DMDDFT_Oversampled} - linear consistency\footnote{An appropriate number of time delays \cite{brunton2017chaos,arbabi2017ergodic} can ensure linear consistency.} and over-sampling prevent the equivalence of mean-subtracted DMD and DFT.
+This result can be paraphrased as follows: \begin{theorem} Suppose we select a finite number of functions from the span of \(r\) Koopman eigen-functions with distinct eigenvalues.
+Say this collection of functions, aka dictionary, is used to observe the underlying discrete-time dynamical system at \(n+1\) sequential time instances, starting at an initial state that does not lie on the zero level set of any of the \(r\) eigenfunctions.
+Let the resulting mean-subtracted DMD eigenvalues be denoted as \(\msubDMDEvals\).

+If the time sequential observations are linearly consistent (\cref{defn:Linear_Consistency}) and there are more DMD eigenvalues \((\undelayedDMDorder)\) than Koopman eigenvalues \((\finitekissdim)\), then, mean-subtracted DMD is not a temporal DFT.